-Peter Zapfella has created a range of advanced hypnosis treatments, using Neuro Linguistic Programming (NLP) and Emotional Alignment Technique, in Mandurah, Perth, Bali and world-wide via Skype, FaceTime and Viber, to overcome the root cause of irrational fears, so you can quit phobias forever!
+Peter Zapfella has created a range of advanced hypnosis using Neuro-Linguistic Programming (NLP) and Emotional Alignment Technique worldwide via Skype, FaceTime, Viber, and Facebook Messenger to overcome the root cause of irrational fears, so you can quit phobias forever!

 Peter Zapfella’s personal pledge: if you fail to quit that irrational or phobia in one session, if you relapse – whether it is one hour, one day, one week, one month or even one year following your original session, he will take you through a special individual follow up session; ABSOLUTELY FREE OF CHARGE.